The Story of Job: Why Did Job Curse the Day of His Birth?

 Time trickled past, and in the lonely silence of the night, all he could hear was the “tick tick” sound of his alarm clock.

 Yi Qian lay his Bible aside and he thought of a book his wife had recently given him.
 The book explained very clearly the thought of God behind every single thing Jehovah God and the Lord Jesus did and, through his wife’s fellowships, he had come to understand more about God’s will.
 Thinking of this, Yi Qian hurriedly opened that book and he just so happened to see a fellowship about Job.
 He then turned to the page with the subtitle of “Job Curses the Day of His Birth Because He Does Not Want God to Be Pained by Him,” and he read: “When Satan stretched forth its hand to afflict the bones of Job, Job fell into its clutches, without the means to escape or the strength to resist.
 His body and soul suffered enormous pain, and this pain made him deeply aware of the insignificance, frailty, and powerlessness of man living in the flesh.
 At the same time, he also gained a profound appreciation and understanding of why God is of a mind to care for and look after mankind.
 In Satan’s clutches, Job realized that man, who is of flesh and blood, is actually so powerless and weak.
-When he fell to his knees and prayed to God, he felt as if God was covering His face, and hiding, for God had completely placed him in the hands of Satan.
+When he fell to his knees and prayed to God, he felt as if God was covering His face and hiding, for God had completely placed him in the hands of Satan.
 At the same time, God also wept for him, and, moreover, was aggrieved for him; God was pained by his pain, and hurt by his hurt….
 Job felt God’s pain, as well as how unbearable it was for God….
 Job did not want to bring any more grief upon God, nor did he want God to weep for him, much less did he want to see God pained by him.
 At this moment, Job wanted only to divest himself of his flesh, to no longer endure the pain brought upon him by this flesh, for this would stop God being tormented by his pain—yet he could not, and he had to tolerate not only the pain of the flesh, but also the torment of not wishing to make God anxious.
 These two pains—one from the flesh, and one from the spirit—brought heart-rending, gut-wrenching pain upon Job, and made him feel how the limitations of man who is of flesh and blood can make one feel frustrated and helpless.
 Under these circumstances, his yearning for God grew fiercer, and his loathing of Satan became more intense.
 At this time, Job would have preferred to have never been born into the world of man, would rather that he did not exist, than see God cry tears or feel pain for his sake.
 He began to deeply loathe his flesh, to be sick and tired of himself, of the day of his birth, and even of all that which was connected to him.
 He did not wish there to be any more mention of his day of birth or anything to do with it, and so he opened his mouth and cursed the day of his birth: ‘Let the day perish wherein I was born, and the night in which it was said, There is a man child conceived.
 Let that day be darkness; let not God regard it from above, neither let the light shine on it’ (Job 3:3–4).
-Job’s words bear his loathing for himself, ‘Let the day perish wherein I was born, and the night in which it was said, There is a man child conceived,’ as well as his reproval of himself and sense of indebtedness for causing pain to God, ‘Let that day be darkness; let not God regard it from above, neither let the light shine on it.’
+Job’s words bear his loathing for himself, ‘Let the day perish wherein I was born, and the night in which it was said, There is a man child conceived,’ as well as the blame he felt toward himself and his sense of indebtedness for having caused pain to God, ‘Let that day be darkness; let not God regard it from above, neither let the light shine on it.’
 These two passages are the ultimate expression of how Job felt then, and fully demonstrate his perfection and uprightness to all.
 At the same time, just as Job had wished, his faith and obedience to God, as well as his fear of God, were truly elevated.
 Of course, this elevation is precisely the effect that God had expected” (“God’s Work, God’s Disposition, and God Himself II”).

 After reading this passage, Yi Qian’s eyes grew moist with tears, for he had understood from these words the reason why Job had cursed the day of his birth when trials befell him.
 Job feared God and shunned evil and he was praised by God as a perfect man.
 But Satan remained unconvinced, and it accused Job before God.
 In order to prove that Job was a just man, God permitted Satan to tempt Job, and thereafter Job lost his property, children and mountains of sheep and cattle, and his whole body broke out in painful boils.
 As this trial unfolded, Job perceived how evil, deplorable and ugly Satan was; Satan hated anyone who feared God and shunned evil and it did not want anyone to worship God, and so it used all the means at its disposal to make people deny and betray God.
 When Job was suffering, he came to appreciate God’s concern for man, and he understood that God regarded man as His close kin and cared for man at all times; he understood that God forgave man’s weaknesses and that God did not want to see man harmed by Satan and suffering all manner of pain.
 When Satan harms man, God’s heart bleeds.
 When Job perceived that God grieved and suffered for his sake, he reproached himself and he did not want to cause God any pain.
 And so, he spoke and cursed the day of his own birth, wishing rather that he had never been born into the world than that God should suffer for his sake.
 Yi Qian thought that never in all his experiences had he encountered such a great trial as had befallen Job, but when anything unfortunate happened to his family or some catastrophe occurred, he would blame God and misunderstand God, and would even harbor thoughts of betraying God.
 During trials, he only thought of his own pain, and never once gave thought to how God felt in His heart, much less did he show God any consideration or submit to Him in any way.
 Job, on the other hand, not only feared God and obeyed Him, but he also loved God and was considerate to God.
 This earned Job Yi Qian’s admiration, but it also made Yi Qian feel ashamed.
 Then, Yi Qian thought about how he hadn’t understood why Job had cursed the day of his own birth and how doubt had therefore arisen about the faith of Job.
 Yi Qian had thought that Job had been weakened by his trials and was therefore blaming God; what he hadn’t realized was that, by doing this, Job was expressing his true feelings out of consideration for God’s heart, which allowed others to see even more Job’s faith and obedience to God.
 Through pray-reading this passage, Yi Qian’s confusion was thoroughly dispelled, and he couldn’t help but sigh with emotion: “God truly does scrutinize the innermost heart of man, and Job deserves the title of perfect man!”